-Cities are the biggest things that humans build.
+Cities are the largest artifacts that humans build.
 They accommodate two out of every three people on the planet (and rapidly growing) and generate the majority of the world’s waste, pollution, and greenhouse gases.
 Consequently, if we could shape cities to function like healthy natural organisms with balanced and sustainable resource flows from source to sink, much of the Earth’s life support systems that are currently under existential pressures as a result of a prolonged but now outdated extractive industrial-age economic philosophy of externalizing ecological costs would be allowed to regenerate.

 In order to prescribe a meaningful “treatment plan” to an imbalanced urban organism and develop the tools to gauge and guide progress, we must first conduct a thorough and holistic assessment of its current physical, cultural, and ecological condition.
 This is not an easy task, as modern cities aren’t isolated entities with clearly defined boundaries, but complex ecosystems interwoven not only into a bioregional but a global tapestry.
 At the same time, they are human-made organisms with physical and political boundaries, offering the tangible containers needed in order to be measured.